Pyrole-2002/OG_Vault/Random Shit/BRSM Project Report.md

 ![[Pasted image 20240506133143.png]]
 #### Reason to chose school
 ![[Pasted image 20240506133204.png]]
+We can see that the most common reason to chose the specific school was the proximity to the students home.
 #### Guardian
 ![[Pasted image 20240506133341.png]]
+A large proportion of students had their mother as their guardian.
 #### Travel Time
 ![[Pasted image 20240506133402.png]]
+Majority of students had very little travel time to school (< 30 min), this is also supported by the distribution of reason to choose that schoo
 #### Study Time
 ![[Pasted image 20240506133433.png]]
 #### Failures